Professional Bull Riders: Heroes and Legends: Jim Shoulders Lifetime Achievement Award

 This award is named after Jim Shoulders, who won 16 world titles and is recognized in his field as possibly the greatest western-sports athlete of all time.
 This award recognizes some of the many non-bull riders who have made a tangible contribution to the sport and whose efforts have built the PBR, including stock contractors, contract personnel, PBR employees, and more.
 It was first awarded in 2011.
+The inaugural recipient was ProRodeo Hall of Fame inductee bullfighter Rob Smets.